 Although couples are skipping marriage they are still living together which means one financial household.
-When a couple who is not married splits this can present many problems and it doesn’t just happen if you finance something together.
-There are a few ways to avoid dealing with a financial break-up after the real break-up.
+When unmarried couples combine finances, it can present many problems and it doesn’t just happen if you finance something together.
+Here is some financial advice for couples to avoid dealing with a financial break-up after the real break-up.

 - Decide who gets to keep what.
-When you set up the agreement it’s important to include anything you may have purchased together such as a home, car, furniture, even your pet.
+When you set up the financial agreement it’s important to include anything you may have purchased as a couple such as a home, car, furniture, even your pet.
 If you’ve co-signed rental agreements, car loans, or credit cards, you’ll need to know if your name can be removed or what your rights are if your ex fails to make the designated payments.

 - Avoid co-signing for credit cards and loans.
 Co-signing anything could result in problems after your split as the co-signer is just as responsible for the debt as the original borrower.
-If you have co-signed for anything create an agreement to sort out how the debt will be handled.
+If you have co-signed for anything create a financial agreement to sort out how the debt will be handled.